newlysama/saitama/README.md

 ### 1 - This project uses `make` to build.
 The Makefile defines the following rules :

 **- make :** Default rule, build the exercises
 **- make test :** Build tests
+**- make benchmark :** Build benchmarks
 **- make run :** Run all built binaries
 **- make run-benchmark :** Run exercise executable forcing certain options

 ### 2 - The `config.mk` :

-This file allow intelligent building.
+This file allows intelligent building.
 It defines sources for the Makefile to run.
 To define a source to build, simply set the according maccros on top of the file to 1.
 This will get all the needed files for building and add them to EXO_SRC, UTILS_SRC or TEST_SRC.

-SPOILER ALERT : Do not build exercises alongside tests, otherwise you'll get multiple main() definitions.
+Building modes (exercise, test or benchmarks) maccros in config.mk are set depeing on the make rule called.

 ### 3 - Build folders :